lbaehren/prometheus-sumo/documentation/pages/pandora/pandora_Installation.md

 The sections below explain in further detail what needs do be done at each of the steps along the way.

-\section pandora_install_common Common installation steps

-\section pandora_install_devel Installation of a development system
+\subsection pandora_install_common_packages Installation of system packages

+\subsection pandora_install_common_gems Installation of Ruby Gems

+\subsection pandora_install_common_checkout Checkout out the source code

 \subsection pandora_configure_scripts Configuration scripts